The Best Burr Coffee Grinder For You In 2023 Is Below…

 We have high-speed grinders and low-speed grinders.
 Grinder speed is measured in revolutions per minute (RPMs), which affects your final brew in several ways.

 A little problem: The higher the RPMs the more consistent the grind.
-But with speed comes heat, and heat is bad when grinding; it changes the flavor of the coffee (ruining it).
+But with speed comes heat, and heat is bad when grinding; it changes the flavour of the coffee (ruining it).

 As per the Coffee Technician Guild’s website (2):